-Saint Patrick's Hospital, Dublin t/a St. Patrick's Mental Health Services ("The Hospital" or "St. Patrick's") is an independently governed not for profit organisation providing quality mental health care services.
+St. Patrick's Mental Health Services ("The Hospital" or "St. Patrick's") is an independently governed not for profit organisation providing quality mental health care services.
 The Hospital is the largest independent provider of mental health services in Ireland providing inpatient, day care, and outpatient services through specialty multi-disciplinary programmes at its two locations in Dublin and six community based clinics throughout the country.
-During the year the Hospital treated approximately 3,000 people on an inpatient and day patient basis with a further 2,000 attendances at its outpatient clinics and in excess of 12,000 visits in the community based Dean Clinics.
+During the year the Hospital treated approximately 3,000 people on an inpatient basis with a further 6,000 attendances at its day patient centre and in excess of 13,000 visits in the community based Dean Clinics.
 There are approximately 600 staff (whole time equivalents) employed by the Hospital over a wide range of disciplines.

-2 Objectives and developments in 2013
+2 Objectives and developments in 2014

 The Board of Governors is committed to providing high quality facilities and care and treatment for our service users.
 Maintaining these high standards continues to be difficult against the challenging economic background and with limited financial resources.
-During the year the organisation launched a new strategy for the period 2013-2018, Mental Health Matter Phase III.
+In 2013 the organisation launched a new strategy for the period 2013-2018, Mental Health Matter Phase III, "Empowering Recovery".
 This exciting and challenging strategy commits the Hospital to maintaining and developing a range of quality services; establishing a National Mental Health Wellbeing and Recovery Campus, continuing to develop its nationwide community mental health service, exploring the development of a National Healthy ageing campus, enhancing technology based support services, advancing its human rights advocacy and awareness raising/anti-stigma programmes, continue the development of service user participation and enhancing its philanthropic purpose.